Skip to content

 Why is having a consistent brand voice important?

-Just like a great brand aesthetic (a.k.a. visual identity), a solid social media brand voice makes your brand more recognizable.
-When people see your social media posts, they know they’re your social media posts.
+Just like a great brand aesthetic (a.k.a. visual identity), a solid social media brand voice makes your content more recognizable.
+When people scroll past your posts, they know it’s you before they even see the logo.

-When your social posts look and feel consistently like you, it’s harder for imposters to get in your way.
+When your social posts look and feel consistently like you, fake accounts and copycats tend to stick out fast.

 • Sales